GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radius.md

   - Configure the running instance of gluu-radius
   - Add/Edit/Remove NAS/Radius clients

+In addition, the Gluu Radius config file can be found in the Linux container under: `/etc/gluu/conf/radius/gluu-radius.properties`

 ### Basic Configuration
  In oxTrust, navigate to `Radius` > `Server` Configuration and select the `Basic Configuration` tab.